 For the believer, the way is narrow and often steep.
 It may be lonely.
 Many times we will find ourselves face down, wanting nothing more than to give up and take the easy course.

 But let’s not lose heart.
-Even as time plods on, and the process is slow, God is moving in mighty ways.
-The calling on our lives may feel great, but through grace, we have been equipped for this journey.
+Even as the process is slow, God is moving in mighty ways.
+The calling on our lives may feel too great, but through grace, we have been equipped for this journey.
 And it matters most how we finish.

 Last night, as we were ending our conversation, my neighbor shared this with me, her voice soft with regret, “When we were young, my husband and I, we did everything together.
 Everything.
 But after 59 years, well, we grew apart.”